hughiep/url-shortener/.system-design/Deep-Dive.md

 Have a deep dive into the system and design the components in detail, challenges, and solutions.
 Hope you able to identify this places yourself and lead the discussion.

-## Ensure short urls are unique and short
+## Ensure shorterned urls are unique and short

 Solutions:

-1. Use a hash function to generate a unique hash for the given URL.
+1. Use a **hash function** to generate a unique hash for the given URL.
 The hash function should be fast and generate unique hashes for different URLs.

 Use some randomness to try to ensure that the generated hash is unique.
 This can be done by adding a random number to the URL before hashing it.
+Lead the discussion on how to generate a unique hash for the given URL.
+Discuss the pros and cons of using randomness and hash function to generate a unique hash.

 The simplest way is using Math.random() to generate a random number and append it to the URL before hashing it.
 The cons of this approach are that it is not guaranteed to generate unique hashes and it can be predictable.